 1st Congress of Economic Democracy: For a Share in the Future.

-On October 6, 2022 at 6 PM, organized by the Institute for Economic Democracy, the first Slovenian Congress of Economic Democracy (KED) – For a Share in the Future will be held in the premises of the City Museum in Ljubljana.
+On October 6, 2022 the Institute for Economic Democracy held the first Slovenian Congress of Economic Democracy (KED) – For a Share in the Future in the City Museum in Ljubljana.

 - Robert Golob PhD, Prime minister of Slovenia